close Business Finance Invest Bullets Most Viewed

 Wraps up in 5 Min

-We all, as individuals, deposit cash in banks, and enjoy the benefits of interest.
-These benefits are looked after by banks.
-In the same way, trading is something that has evolved; from physically buying certificates to now exchanging in a click, digitally.
+We all deposit cash in banks and enjoy the benefits of interest, which are looked after by banks.
+In the same way, trading has evolved from physically buying certificates to exchanging them digitally with a click.

 The majority of the world today indulges in trading and enjoys its benefits.
-And the enthusiasm and addiction to this market are monitored by depositories.
+Depositories monitor enthusiasm and addiction to this market.

-As investors, we are profound with the concept of trading securities.
-These securities are safeguarded at a particular place.
-This place is known as 'depository'.
-A depository can be a bank or a Demat account.
-There are two main types of depositories CDSL and NSDL.
+As investors, we are profoundly familiar with the concept of trading securities.
+These securities are safeguarded at a particular place, known as a 'depository'.
+A depository can be a bank or a demat account.
+There are two main types of depositories: CDSL and NSDL.

 But first, let’s understand what depositories are and how they function.